Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-30-Anomaly Detection in Fraud Analytics - Isolation Forest.md

 4. Money laundering

-Note that each of these applications would require different approaches in terms of data preparation and data modelling because a true fraud label in one application could be noise in another.
+Note that each of these applications would require different approaches in terms of data preparation and data modeling because a true fraud label in one application could be noise in another.

 ### Supervised vs Unsupervised Anomaly detection methods

 Supervised learning is the scenario in which the model is trained on the labeled data, and trained model will predict the unseen data.
 Here the main assumption is that we already have true “red Labels” or what we call true fraud labels in our dataset.
-This is possible in scenarios the when fraud is reported out by the victim.
+This is possible in scenarios when fraud is reported out by the victim.
 For example, a credit card fraud where the customer calls out a certain transaction as being fraudulent.

 #### Some of the modeling techniques:
 1. Random Forest